Jordan Horston

-Jordan Lynn Horston (born May 21, 2001) is an American basketball player for the Tennessee Lady Volunteers of the Southeastern Conference.
+Jordan Lynn Horston (born May 21, 2001) is an American basketball player for the Seattle Storm of the WNBA.
+She played college basketball for the Tennessee Lady Volunteers of the Southeastern Conference.
+Horston was selected 9th overall by the Storm in the 2023 WNBA draft.

-High school career
+Early life

 Horston attended Columbus Africentric High School in Ohio, where she played four varsity seasons.

 As a high school senior, she helped her team win their second straight state title, despite suffering from a 102 F fever the previous night.
 Despite having an off shooting night (3-for-20 from the field), she put up 10 rebounds and 6 assists and wore a surgical mask when on the bench to contain her cough.

 The no. 2 overall prospect and the top guard in the country, Horston committed to playing college basketball at Tennessee.
 She was also a participant in the McDonald's All-American Game, where she put up 14 points and was named the game's MVP.

 College career

 Freshman season

 Initially committing Tennessee to play for Holly Warlick, Horston learned of Warlick's firing while at the McDonald's All-American Game.
 Playing for Kellie Harper, she was named to the SEC All Academic team and SEC All-Freshman Team after averaging 10.1 points and 4.6 assists per game, leading the Lady Volunteers in assists and steals.
 She had the game-winner against Auburn on March 1, hitting a running with 0.6 seconds remaining.